readium/r2-workspace-swift/README.md

 #### Steps

-- Checkout r2-testapp-swift
 - Checkout r2-lcp-swift
-- Add the line provided by EDRLab to the r2-lcp-swift Cardfile
+- Add the instruction line provided by EDRLab to the r2-lcp-swift Cardfile
-- Run " carthage --use-xcframeworks --platform iOS" on both modules
+- Run " carthage --use-xcframeworks --platform iOS" on r2-lcp-swift and on your app
 - Open your workspace and add the r2-lcp-swift project to it
-- Replace all .frameworks as .xcframework inside r2-lcp-swift
-- Open the r2-testapp-lcp target and add ReadiumLCP and R2LCPFramework as dependencies.
+- Add ReadiumLCP and R2LCPFramework as dependencies in your project.

 ### dev/testapp-with-lcp
 You pick this branch if are an developer and a R2 contributor.
 You can get started quickly on the R2 Testapp and it's modules including LCP with this branch.
 We do appreciate any contribution, no matter how small it is, it makes a difference :)